You Will Learn

 When you integrate your Klaviyo account with Shopify, one of the properties synced from your store is whether each customer accepts email marketing or not.
 The property can be either true or false.
 Below is an example of how the property appears on a customer's profile in Klaviyo.

-To find a list of profiles in Klaviyo and view their details, navigate to the Profiles tab.
+To find a list of profiles in Klaviyo and view their details, click the Audience dropdown and select the Profiles tab.
 You can also use the search bar at the top of your dashboard to search for individual profiles.

 There are a few situations which can cause someone to have Accepts Marketing set to false, but they're still subscribed to your newsletter: